CedarvilleCyber/RedTeamVault/Techniques/Phishing.md

 - Necessity
 - Appeal to Kindness
 Use these effectively and realistically.
 You should be phishing as a coworker or superior.
 Use what information is available from the domain to get information like employee hierarchy, etc. Another good input for this information is OSINT.
 For competitions, there is information seeded for you to find, and it will likely be looked for in the text of the email itself.

+# Infrastructure
+Your sending server has to satisfy many qualifications to be seen as legitimate by the receiving mail server to avoid it being filtered out by spam filters.

+## SPF
+TODO: Write this

+## DKIM
+TODO: Write this

+## Spoofed Headers
+TODO: Write this

+You should consider setting up your own Postfix server for sending with granular control over your email payloads.